 Common factors that can put you at a moderate risk for a blood clot include:

 - age, especially if you’re over 65 years old

 - lengthy travel, like any trips that caused you to sit for more than 4 hours at a time

 - bed rest or being sedentary for long periods of time

 - certain birth control pills

 Symptoms that come out of nowhere are especially concerning.
-Call your local emergency services immediately if you experience any of the following:
+Call 911 or go to the nearest emergency room immediately if you experience any of the following: